⚠️ Warning: This is a draft ⚠️

 X**Y

 NB.
-Both x and y can be real numbers.
+Both and can be real numbers.

 =